events

 There are three parts to the Foomatic scheme:

-The database contains a number of tables which detail exactly how to execute a given printer driver.
-There are two front-ends which use these tables: (1) the human-readable one generates the information shown on all "Execution Details" pages; (2) the PPD-O-Matic PPD generator computes an Adobe-compliant PPD file which you need to configure your print queue and PPD-aware applications/clients.
+• The database contains a number of XML files which detail exactly how to execute a given printer driver.
+There are two front-ends which use these files: (1) the human-readable one generates the information shown on all “Execution Details” pages; (2) the PPD-O-Matic PPD generator computes an Adobe-compliant PPD file which you need to configure your print queue.

-Grant added a bunch of special code to pick out the media= and sides= options.
-These map sensibly to the PageSize, MediaType, and InputSlot enumerated selections, plus the boolean Duplex argument, if present.
+There was also added a bunch of special code to pick out the media= and sides= options.
+These map sensibly to the PageSize, MediaType, InputSlot, and Duplex enumerated selections, if present.
 It's all a bit ugly if a driver supports an option that happens to be named the same as an existing standard ipp/cups option.
-Oh, well.